Thursday, December 27, 2007

 4) Mature defenses-these defenses distort reality less than the other defenses and are thus considered more mature.

-Humor-permits the overt expression of feelings and thoughts without personal discomfort
+a) Humor-permits the overt expression of feelings and thoughts without personal discomfort

 i.
 Example: A student smiles when he realizes that a particularly intimidating professor looks like a penguin.